Frequently Asked Questions

 Skill Auditor is your first line of defense.
 Before any skill runs on your system, Skill Auditor scans it against ATR rules purpose-built for AI agent threats -- prompt injection, tool poisoning, hidden payloads, permission overreach.
 If the skill passes, it gets added to your local whitelist with a behavioral fingerprint.
 If anything looks suspicious -- say, a weather tool that requests file-system write access -- Skill Auditor flags it with the specific ATR rule that triggered (e.g., ATR-2026-005 for multi-turn injection patterns) and blocks installation until you explicitly approve.
 The whitelist isn't just a pass/fail list.
 It records the skill's declared capabilities, so Guard can later detect if behavior drifts from what was approved.

-Guard monitors every whitelisted skill continuously using multiple detection layers -- and when it detects drift, it doesn't just alert.
+Guard monitors every whitelisted skill continuously using layered deterministic detection -- and when it detects drift, it doesn't just alert.
 It auto-responds.
-1. ATR rule matching (sub-millisecond) -- 71 ATR detection rules for AI agent threats.
+1. ATR rule matching (sub-millisecond) -- 650+ ATR detection rules for AI agent threats.
 If the skill's behavior matches any rule, it's flagged instantly.
 2. Fingerprint drift -- Skill Auditor records what the skill is supposed to do.
 Guard compares live behavior against that fingerprint.
 A code-review tool that suddenly starts making network calls to unknown endpoints?
 Caught the moment it deviates.
-3. LLM deep analysis -- For novel patterns that rules and fingerprinting miss, the AI analyzer examines behavior semantically.
-Its verdict is automatically distilled into a new ATR rule so the same attack is caught by rules alone next time.
+Both run entirely on-device with no LLM in the detection path -- verdicts are deterministic and reproducible.
 When a threat is confirmed, Guard's confidence-based response kicks in: - Confidence >= 85%: automatic response -- revoke skill from whitelist, block tool invocation, quarantine session.
 No human delay. - Confidence 50-84%: alert with full evidence, suggest specific action (e.g., revoke_skill or kill_agent), wait for human confirmation. - Below 50%: log for investigation with all context preserved.
 Even a patient attacker who waits 50 invocations before acting gets caught the moment they do something outside their fingerprint -- and Guard responds in proportion to its certainty.

 ATR (Agent Threat Rules) is the first open detection standard for AI agent threats.
-61 rules across 10 threat categories, built specifically for AI agent attacks: prompt injection, tool poisoning, context exfiltration, credential theft, cross-agent privilege escalation, skill supply-chain attacks, and more.
+650+ rules across 10 threat categories, built specifically for AI agent attacks: prompt injection, tool poisoning, context exfiltration, credential theft, cross-agent privilege escalation, skill supply-chain attacks, and more.
 ATR rules are machine-readable, community-driven, and purpose-built for the threats that traditional security tools cannot see -- threats that live in prompt flows, tool calls, and agent conversations.
 Threat Cloud aggregates rules from the community.
 Guard runs them with sub-millisecond evaluation.
 Every new rule strengthens protection for all users.

 Detection & Rules